-California’s law against selling drugs is also known as HS 11351.
-This law makes it illegal to possess a controlled substance with the intent to sell it.
+California law, HS 11351, makes it illegal to possess a controlled substance with the intent to sell it.
 This applies to almost all controlled substances except marijuana, which is charged under a different law.

 You do not actually have to be caught making a sale in order to be convicted.
 Police can also look for signs that you intended to sell the drug, such as: